-In 2018, Kim had a 3 city world premiere of her play Kamloopa: An Indigenous Matriarch Story, focuses on 3 Indigenous women's understanding of Indigeneity and the journey of reclaiming Indigenous matriarchal power.
-Under her direction Kamloopa was nominated for 8 Jessie Richardson awards and the production won the 2019 Jessie Richardson award for Significant Artistic Achievement, for Decolonizing Theatre Practices and Spaces.
-Kamloopa was also the first Indigenous play in the awards history to win Best Production and was the 2019 recipient of the Sydney J Risk prize for most outstanding emerging playwright.
-Kamloopa will be published by Talonbooks in the Fall of 2019.
+Kim had a 3 city world premiere of her play Kamloopa: An Indigenous Matriarch Story.
+Under her direction Kamloopa was nominated for 8 Jessie Richardson awards and won the 2019 Jessie Richardson award for Significant Artistic Achievement for Decolonizing Theatre Practices and Spaces.
+Kamloopa was also the first Indigenous play in the awards history to win Best Production, was the 2019 recipient of the Sydney J Risk prize and won the 2020 Governor General's award for drama.

-Kim works with many education institutions as a guest speaker, guest lecture and keynote to embed knowledge sharing practices into her work and speaks to the spherical nature of her creative practice in Indigenous Theatre.
-She's worked with Thompson Rivers University, Douglas College, Langara College, Kwantlen Polytechnic University, Simon Fraser University and the University of British Columbia as well as some high schools and elementary schools.
+Kim works with many institutions as a guest speaker, guest lecture and keynote.
+She's worked with Thompson Rivers University, Douglas College, Langara College, Kwantlen Polytechnic University, Simon Fraser University, the University of British Columbia, the University of Southern California.

-Kim is an advocate for individuals equity and works towards having the voices of the historically oppressed and disenfranchised heard, her passion for theatre lives within its transformational nature and believes that theatre is the most compelling medium to move us to a place where every community member is provided the opportunity to live peacefully.
+Kim is an advocate for individuals equity and works towards having the voices of the historically oppressed and disenfranchised heard, her passion for storytelling lives within its transformational nature and she believes that storytelling is the most powerful modality to provide every community member the opportunity to live peacefully.
 All her work is created out of respect for her Ancestors and for the future generations—to whom we owe so much.